 top of page

-So…what are Pre-ETS?
-Pre-ETS is short for Pre-Employment Transition Services.
-Essentially this is a federal program for students with documented disabilities between the ages of 14 – 22.
-In this program students will gain valuable life and job skills as well as explore and plan for their futures beyond high school.
-Teachers and school administrators play a vital role in helping students transition out of high school, therefore, Pre-ETS specialists come along-side those teachers to reiterate concepts and to provide additional resources and support to students who need extra help.
+So, what exactly are Pre-ETS?
+Pre-ETS stands for Pre-Employment Transition Services.
+This is a federal program designed for students with documented disabilities between the ages of 14 and 22.
+Through this program, students will gain valuable life and job skills while exploring and planning for their futures beyond high school.
+Teachers and school administrators play a vital role in helping students transition out of high school.
+Therefore, Pre-ETS specialists work alongside those teachers to reinforce concepts and provide additional resources and support to students who may need extra help.

 1. Job Exploration